Banging Toolbox

 Preparing the right tools

-For following our how to use tap and die set instructions in this article.
+For following our how-to-use tap and die set instructions in this article.
 First here’s what you need to get ready.

 For tapping